 Yes No

-Please, explain:
+Please, explain: [agreed]

 22bis.
-States are invited to provide, on a voluntary basis, information regarding whether their domestic legal framework allows for non-conviction based asset forfeiture
+States are invited to provide, on a voluntary basis, information regarding whether their domestic legal framework allows for non-conviction based asset forfeiture [agreed]

 22ter.
-States are invited to provide information on the pertinent legislative framework and on the required standard of proof.
+States are invited to provide information on the pertinent legislative framework and on the required standard of proof. [agreed]

 Does your country’s legal framework enable the identification, tracing, freezing or seizure of items described above for the purpose of eventual confiscation (art.
 12, para.
 2)?